 valuePeriod

-If the data element is usually coded or if the type associated with the Observation.code defines a coded value, use CodeableConcept instead of string datatype even if the value is uncoded text.
+If the data element is usually coded or if the type associated with the Observation.code defines a coded value, use CodeableConcept instead of string data type even if the value is un-coded text.
 For example the LOINC 43304-5 Chlamydia trachomatis rRNA [Presence] in Unspecified specimen by Probe and target amplification method is typically associated with coded presence/absence concepts.
 Using the coded value for 'negative' wtih a standard code translation the Observation.valueCodeableConcept would be:

 "valueCodeableConcept": {